sevidmusic/Roady/README.md

 Once an App has been made via dsh --make-app, it can be built for one or more domains via [`dsh --build-app [APP_NAME] [DOMAIN]`](#dsh---build-app--dsh--b).

-By default `dsh --build-app` will build an App for the domain defined in the App's `Components.php` file.
+If `[DOMAIN]` is not specified, `dsh --build-app` will build an App for the domain defined in the App's `Components.php` file.
 This domain will have been set by `dsh --make-app` to the value assigned to the domain variable defined in the relevant App Packages `config.sh` configuration script.

-It is safe to modify the domain defined in the App's `Components.php` file after the App has been made, however, `dsh --build-app` takes an optional domain as the second argument, so there is really no need to modify the domain set in App's `Components.php` file, instead just use `dsh --build-app [APP_NAME] [DOMAIN]` to easily build the App for one or more domains.

 6. Build the HelloWorld App to run on `http://localhost:8080`